InfiniteFlightAirportEditing/Airports/Getting_Started.md

 Exporting from WED
 ================
 Save the file (ctrl + s), then go to File - Export as apt.dat.
-Save the file to the folder which you cloned in the GitHub app, under a new folder named by the ICAO of the airfield.
+Save the file to the folder which you cloned in the GitHub app, under a new folder named by the ICAO of the airfield inside the IF region. - e.g. SoCal/KLAX

 Updating the repo
 ================